Non-Surgical Hair Loss Solutions

 Not seen as an ethical means of attaching a hair addition.
 Subject must live with constant pain, and the sutures often cause infections and permanent scarring.
 Individual marketers of hair additions often use terms other than those listed above for exclusive marketing and advertising purposes.
 The above terms are the most widely used attachment methods.

-With the non-medical techniques, we suggest the following:
+With the non-surgical hair loss techniques, we suggest the following: